kwalczak80/Clonmel-Hiking-Club/README.md

 </ul>
 <li><a href="https://picresize.com/">The Internet's Original Picture Resizing Tool</a></li>
 <ul>
-<li>Picture Online Resizing Tool was used to resize relevant images which are displayed in gallery section</li>
+<li>Picture Online Resizing Tool was used to resize relevant images which are displayed in the gallery section</li>
 </ul>
 <li><a href="https://convert-dpi.com/">Online DPI Converter</a></li>
 <ul>
-<li>An online DPI Converter was used to change DPI ratio of the images downloaded from Pexels website</li>
+<li>An online DPI Converter was used to change the DPI ratio of the images downloaded from the Pexels website</li>
 </ul>
 <li><a href="https://ezgif.com/jpg-to-webp">Online JPG to WEBP Converter</a></li>
 <ul>